The-Story-Engine/TheStoryEngine/infrastructure/README.md

 - `vpc-stack` contains the main VPC component to deploy Hasura into
 - `certificates-stack` the ACM certificates for the Hasura and actions endpoints
 - `hasura-stack` the main Hasura Fargate and RDS components
-- `actions-stack` the API Gateway / Lambda stack for the actions endpoint.

 The stack has been split into multiple components to make deployment and rollback easier.
 Note that new AWS accounts have an ACM limit of 20 certificates, so it's easy to run out of certificates if you regularly build up and tear down the environments.